morrownr/8821au-20210708/README.md

 The installation instructions are for the novice user.
 Experienced users are welcome to alter the installation to meet their needs.

 Temporary internet access is required for installation.
 There are numerous ways to enable temporary internet access depending on your hardware and situation.
-[One method is to use tethering from a phone.](https://www.makeuseof.com/tag/how-to-tether-your-smartphone-in-linux) Another method to enable temporary internet access is to keep a [wifi adapter that uses an in-kernel driver](https://github.com/morrownr/USB-WiFi) in your toolkit.
+[One method is to use tethering from a phone.](https://www.makeuseof.com/tag/how-to-tether-your-smartphone-in-linux) Another method to enable temporary internet access is to keep a [WiFi adapter that uses an in-kernel driver](https://github.com/morrownr/USB-WiFi) in your toolkit.

 You will need to use the terminal interface.
 The quick way to open a terminal: Ctrl+Alt+T (hold down on the Ctrl and Alt keys then press the T key).